ccgus/letters/README.markdown

 **TODO**

   - Pretty much everything
-  - Message caching.
-I've got something started, but I was rushing it and it's lame, so right now it's commented out.
+  - Message caching
   - Keychain support
   - Support for multiple accounts
   - Responding to messages
-  - Threading
-  - A sane cache store (the current implmentation loads everything into memory right now, and is slow)
+  - A sane cache store
   - Management of the server connections
   - Activity Monitor (you wanted to cancel something?)
   - Plugin API
   - A UI that doesn't make designers faint
-  - Stop crashing
-  - LetterBox (the underlying framework for Letters) uses exceptions everywhere.
-Need to take those out and put in NSError ** stuff instead.
   - Address Book integration for Mail.app-like recipient entry
   - Etc.

-**Building**

-Check out the git repository, open up Letters.xcodeproj, and build away.
+**Contributing**

+Check out the file "README-CONTRIB.markdown" for how to use github to get the code, make changes, and submit them for inclusion.

 **System Requirements**

 a) One Macintosh Personal Microcomputer with at least one 64 bit Intel processor, running Mac OS X 10.7 or later.

+<br/><br/><br/><br/>

 Letters Vision Statement
 ========================